Abstract

 sys_logwrites and undo stack management - Event Dispatching: Hook and PSR-14 event overhead

-Optimisation lies not in tuning individual algorithms, but in strategically bypassing entire categories of per-record operations.
+The win lies not in tuning individual algorithms, but in strategically bypassing entire categories of per-record work.

 Bottleneck Distribution: Cache flushing and reference index updates are the primary culprits.